jianzhnie/deep-marl-toolkit/README.md

 ## Overview

-We collected most of the existing multi-agent environment and multi-agent reinforcement learning algorithms and unified them under one framework based on [**Ray**](https://github.com/ray-project/ray) 's [**RLlib**](https://github.com/ray-project/ray/tree/master/rllib) to boost the MARL research.
+We collected most of the existing multi-agent environment and multi-agent reinforcement learning algorithms and unified them under one framework based on \[**Pytorch**\] to boost the MARL research.

 The MARL baselines include **independence learning (IQL, A2C, DDPG, TRPO, PPO)**, **centralized critic learning (COMA, MADDPG, MAPPO, HATRPO)**, and **value decomposition (QMIX, VDN, FACMAC, VDA2C)** are all implemented.

 Popular environments like **SMAC, MaMujoco, and Google Research Football** are provided with a unified interface.

 The algorithm code and environment code are fully separated.
 Changing the environment needs no modification on the algorithm side and vice versa.

-Here we provide a table for comparison of MARLlib and before benchmarks.

 |                              Benchmark                               |                                                                    Github Stars                                                                     | Learning Mode | Available Env | Algorithm Type | Algorithm Number | Continues Control  | Asynchronous Interact | Distributed Training |                                       Framework                                        |                                                     Last Update                                                     |
 | :------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------: | :-----------: | :------------: | :--------------: | :----------------: | :-------------------: | :------------------: | :------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------: |